palavatv/palava-web/README.md

 ### `VUE_APP_RTC_URL`

 Sets the location to the palava signaling server.
-To use a local [signaltower](https://github.com/farao/signaltower/) (or the [palava-machine](https://github.com/palavatv/palava-machine/)) on the default port 4233, use `ws://localhost:4233`
+By default, it tries to reach a local [signaltower](https://github.com/farao/signaltower/) (or [palava-machine](https://github.com/palavatv/palava-machine/)) on port 4233.
+To use the palava.tv signaling server, start with:

+     VUE_APP_RTC_URL=wss://machine.palava.tv yarn serve

 ### `VUE_APP_STUN_URL`